NVlabs/FoundationPose/readme.md

 ## Acknowldegement
 This repository is based on the work and takes major components from FoundationPose developed by Bowen et. al. (NVLabs) and GroundedSAM from IDEA-Research and Meta.

-## Note
-Still in development.
-Good results not be achieved consitently.